gadluru/Deep-learning-reconstruction-Radial-SMS-perfusion/ungated/trainedNetwork/README.md

-Insert folder containing the trained network here to run code.
+Insert the folder containing the trained network here to run the code.